jangap411/csr-generator/README.md

 generate CSR certificates

 ### Command
-To run the application use `node index.js` and run with admin privilegeds
+To run the application use `node index.js` and run with admin privileges